 Beyond accreditation, colleges and universities often see value in the qualities that homeschooled students bring to their campuses.
 As independent thinkers, they are often also internally motivated, increasing the chance that they will finish their college degree in the same place they started it.
 Being able to work independently is an essential college level skill.
 Driven, motivated homeschooled students are an asset to college and university campuses around the globe.

-Myths about Homeschool Parents and Families
+Myths About Homeschool Parents & Families

 Parents are also included in the most common homeschool myths including the next four most frequently addressed myths about homeschool families: